neondatabase/website/content/docs/reference/oauth-integration.md

 - `scope`: This is a space-separated list of scopes that you want to request access to.
 For example: `urn:neoncloud:projects:create urn:neoncloud:projects:read urn:neoncloud:projects:update urn:neoncloud:projects:delete`
 - `response_type`: This should be set to `code` to indicate that you are using the [Authorization Code grant type](https://oauth.net/2/grant-types/authorization-code/).
 - `code_challenge`: This is a random string that is used to verify the integrity of the authorization code.
-- `state`: This is a random string that will be returned to your callback URL.
+- `state`: This is a random string that is returned to your callback URL.
 You can use this parameter to verify that the request came from your application and not from a third party.

 Here is an example of what the authorization URL might look like: